-- The necessary knowledge, skills, experience, expertise, competencies, professionalism, fitness, probity and integrity to carry out its duties. - A full understanding of the nature of Vhi Insurance's business, activities and related risks. - A full understanding of members' individual direct and indirect responsibilities and collective responsibilities. - An understanding of Vhi Insurance's financial statements.
+- The necessary knowledge, skills, experience, expertise, competencies, professionalism, fitness, probity and integrity to carry out its duties. - · A full understanding of the nature of Vhi Insurance's business, activities and related risks. - An understanding of Vhi Insurance's Financial Statements.

-The Board gives effect to the above through its receipt and review of appropriate management information, regular oversight of the business and an annual cycle of training and briefings, through the support of board sub-committees and executive committees and by having in place policies and structures to enable the appointment of appropriate employees.
+The Board gives effect to the above through its receipt and review of appropriate management information, regular oversight of the business and an annual cycle of training and briefings, support received from the Board's Committees and executive committees and by having in place structures to enable the appointment of appropriate employees.